v12technology/fluxtion/docs/cookbook/spring_integration.md

 ## Introduction

-Fluxtion acts as dependency injection container for event driven applications routing service calls to managed instances, a service interface is exposed at the container level by adding annotations to the application classes.
-Any instance referencing the service handler will be triggered by the container as the event propagates through the object graph.
+Fluxtion is as dependency injection container for event driven applications routing service calls to managed instances, a service interface is exposed at the container level by adding annotations to the application classes.
+Any managed instance referencing the service handler will be triggered by the container as it propagates the event through the object graph.

-Spring is a popular DI container in the java world, the tutorial demonstrates how the construction logic of spring can be combined with the dispatching logic of Fluxtion to simplify building event driven applications.
+Spring is a popular DI container in the java world, this tutorial demonstrates how the construction logic of spring can be combined with the dispatching logic of Fluxtion to simplify building event driven applications.
 The goal is to allow the developer to concentrate on developing application logic while the container automatically builds the object graph and constructs event dispatch logic.